KieranPritchard/kieranpritchard.github.io/_portfolio/btec-first-foundation-in-tech/networking-unit.md

 parent: "btec-first-foundation-in-tech"
 starting_out_images:
   - src: "/res/Portfolio-Post-Images/btec-first-foundation-in-tech/Networking/Networking_27.webp"
-    alt: "Image of ethernet cable wire, wire connectors, wire tester, and wire cutter"
+    alt: "A close-up shot of the blue and blue-white twisted pairs of wires inside a cut Ethernet cable."
   - src: "/res/Portfolio-Post-Images/btec-first-foundation-in-tech/Networking/Networking_28.webp"
-    alt: "Image of first attempt at wire."
+    alt: "A close-up shot of the clear plastic end of a gray Ethernet cable, showing the internal colored wires."
   - src: "/res/Portfolio-Post-Images/btec-first-foundation-in-tech/Networking/Networking_29.webp"
-    alt: "Image of finished cable."
+    alt: "A coiled gray Ethernet cable with clear plastic connectors on both ends, lying on a wood grain desktop."
 assignment_one_images:
   - src: "/res/Portfolio-Post-Images/btec-first-foundation-in-tech/Networking/Networking_46.webp"
-    alt: "Powerpoint slide discussing the features of a LAN"
+    alt: "A screenshot of a Windows command prompt with a ping test running, showing successful replies from an IPv4 address."
   - src: "/res/Portfolio-Post-Images/btec-first-foundation-in-tech/Networking/Networking_47.webp"
-    alt: "Powerpoint slide discussing the benefits of a LAN"
+    alt: "A screenshot of a Windows command prompt with the command `tracert` executed, showing the network path and hops to a specific IP address."
   - src: "/res/Portfolio-Post-Images/btec-first-foundation-in-tech/Networking/Networking_48.webp"
-    alt: "Powerpoint slide showing a table explaining the user expierence."
+    alt: "A screenshot of a Windows command prompt with a ping test running, showing a `Request timed out` error."
 assignment_two_images:
   - src: "/res/Portfolio-Post-Images/btec-first-foundation-in-tech/Networking/Networking_49.webp"
     alt: "Network diagram showing the layout and connections of the hypothetical network design."